Next (free) core challenge starts…the day after you sign-up. Read on for details

 Not sure what exercises to do each day?
 We’ll give you a recommendation each day, with an idea of a target time or number of reps for those with advanced and beginner cores.

-Step 3: Log your results using our easy online submission form – it barely takes a minute.
+Step 3: Log your results using our easy save-able pdf tracking form – it barely takes a minute.

 You’re probably reading this thinking you know, that makes sense.
 Yes!
 It makes sense because it is sensible!
 Meanwhile working just the abs makes no sense at all!
 Especially for those of you who have desk jobs – you’re sitting on your butt, trying to turn it into your best impression of a pancake, but then when you go to work your core, you don’t want to work that too?
-Instead you only work the muscle that’s getting shorter and tighter with every hour that you sit at your desk?
-Which will just contribute to further shortening, which will actually do great things for the Montgomery Burns posture you’ve been working on.
-Although if you think about it, Bill Gates has the same posture, so maybe it’s something to strive for?
-I sometimes refer to it as CEO posture.
-I guess you could come to the conclusion that if you want to be a CEO, you should start with CEO posture.
-So if that sounds about like sound logic, then go do one of those 30 day ab-only challenges to build a better CEO posture.
+I mean, I guess if your goal is a Montgomery Burns posture, then go for it.
+And if you think about it, Bill Gates has the same posture, so maybe it’s something to strive for?
+So, if your goal is CEO posture, then for sure go do one of those 30 day ab-only challenges.
 Say it with me: Ex-cellent.

-For everyone else, head over here to sign up for The Core is The Core 30 day challenge.
+For everyone else, maybe you want to sign-up for The Core is The Core 30 day challenge.